gilbert/rollup-endpoint/README.md

 # rollup-endpoint

-Easily serve a JavaScript bundle – bundled with [rollup.js](http://rollupjs.org/) – from an express endpoint.
+Easily serve a JavaScript bundle – bundled with [rollup.js](http://rollupjs.org/) – from an express.js endpoint.
 No grunt/gulp, no build files, no required configuration – just pure data.

 ### Installation